HIPAA Notice of Privacy Practices

 A. Access to PHI: You, or your authorized or designated personal representative, have the right to inspect and copy the Protected Health Information maintained by us.
 We may deny access to certain information for specific reasons, for example, where Federal and state laws regulating laboratories prohibit us from disclosing genetic testing results directly to a patient.

 B. Restrictions on Uses and Disclosures: You have the right to request restrictions on our use and disclosure of your Protected Health Information.
 You also have the right to request a restriction on the Protected Health Information we disclose about you to someone who is involved in your care or payment for your care, such as a family member or friend.
 Except as described in this section, we are not required to agree to your request.
 We must agree to your request if the disclosure has been made to a health plan for the purpose of payment or health care operations and the disclosure relates to an expense for which you have been paid out of pocket.
 To request restrictions, you must send a written request to email@example.com.

-You have the right to request that we communicate with you about your Protected Health Information by alternative means or to an alternative address.
+C. Confidential Communications: You have the right to request that we communicate with you about your Protected Health Information by alternative means or to an alternative address.
 Your request must be in writing and must specify the alternative means or location.
 We will accommodate reasonable requests for confidential communications.

-If you believe the Protected Health Information we maintain about you contains an error, you may request that we correct or update your information.
+D. Correct or Update Information: If you believe the Protected Health Information we maintain about you contains an error, you may request that we correct or update your information.
 Your request must be in writing and must explain why the information should be corrected or updated.
 We may deny your request under certain circumstances and provide a written explanation.

 F. Copy of Notice: Upon request, you may obtain a paper or electronic copy of this Notice.

 We are required to notify you following the discovery a breach of unsecured Protected Health Information, unless there is a demonstration, based on a risk assessment, that there is a "low probability" that the Protected Health Information has been compromised.
 You will be notified in a timely fashion, no later than 60 days after discovery of the breach.